okta/okta-devices-kotlin/README.md

 See the [Push Sample App] for a complete implementation.

+- **Kotlin Coroutines**: The following sample code assumes that suspend functions are called in a coroutine scope.
+See [Kotlin Coroutines] for more information.

 ### Installation

 Add the Okta Authenticator SDK dependency to your build.gradle file: